amperity/amperity-docs/amperity_reference/source/bridge.rst

    * - .. image:: ../../images/steps-arrow-off-black.png
           :width: 60 px
           :alt: Requirement 1.
           :align: left
           :class: no-scaled-link
+     - The user who will add the schema to a catalog in Databricks must have |ext_databricks_permission_create_catalog| permissions in Databricks.

+   * - .. image:: ../../images/steps-arrow-off-black.png
+          :width: 60 px
+          :alt: Requirement 2.
+          :align: left
+          :class: no-scaled-link
+     - A user who will run queries against tables in a schema must have |ext_databricks_permission_select| permissions in Databricks. **SELECT** permissions may be granted on a specific table, on a schema, or on a catalog.

+   * - .. image:: ../../images/steps-arrow-off-black.png
+          :width: 60 px
+          :alt: Requirement 3.
+          :align: left
+          :class: no-scaled-link
      - To use the Databricks CLI, it must be installed and configured on your workstation.